Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 If you frequent coffee shops, for example, perhaps you can brew your own java a few days a week, or find a less fancy option with free refills.

-Instead of always going out to bars with friends, maybe you can take turns hosting wine and cheese nights at your homes.
-If you belong to a fancy gym, search for lower-cost options on campus, join a sports league or do your running outdoors.
+Instead of always going out to bars with friends, maybe you can take turns hosting get-togethers in your on- or off-campus apartments.
+If you belong to a fancy gym, you might search for lower-cost options on campus, join a sports league, or jog/run outdoors.

 6. Pay Your Bills on Time